dariacherepina/Software-Engineering-Design-SoSe-25/exercises/exercise10/exercise10.md

 - App Store / AR glasses platform launch

 ![img.png](img.png)
+In the gantt chart you can decide weather the task could be parallelized or are they dependent on each other.

+Completion grade column to track the result.

+The vertical line can indicate the current date to realise where are you in the gantt chart.

 2. Estimate the costs of this project and explain your rationale.
 For which price would you sell your software for?
 Explain why.

+#### Freemium:
+free version, but for specific  stuff is paid

+#### Change Request:
+when you have defined requirements and set price, but with any new features product owner creates CR and you will be paid for new feature as well.

+#### Cost plus pricing
+You estimate you costs and add margin
+#### Competitive pricing
+Price based on the competitive pricing

+#### Price elasticity based pricing
+For example : 0,39 * 2M = 800K
+               0,99 * 1M = 1M
+              6,99 * 0,5M = 3,5M
+With diffent price diffent amount of people will buy it

+#### Value- base pricing:
+if you know the value of your product for the person, you can charge for the value of how much you save the company money

+#### Behavioral pricing:
+based on the location, time, targeted audience

+#### AI pricing
 #### Development Costs
 - AR Developer : $15,000 - $25,000 -> Specialized AR devs charge $50-$100/hr
 - Game Developer: $10,000 - $20,000 -> Core gameplay + networking